-The paper is divided into five sections.
-After the introduction, section 2 provides an overview of the mainstream definition of innovation and its measurement.
+The paper is divided into six sections.
+After this introduction, section 2 provides an overview of the mainstream definition of innovation and its measurement.
 Section 3 starts the critique of the mainstream definition and measurement by highlighting modalities of innovation that do not fit the orthodox definition and hence escape the conventional measures, noting whenever applicable efforts made to assess these modalities.
 Section 4 provides a conclusion of those critiques and suggestions for ways forward.
-Section 5 provides specific suggestions for action for current Open AIR field research.
+Section 5 provides specific suggestions for action for current Open AIR field research, and section 6 provides a final word on the need for better metrics in order to support effective policymaking.

-III.
-Innovation: Definition and Measurement in Mainstream Realms
+II.
+Innovation: Definition and measurement in mainstream realms